franekantoni/docker-python-sql/README.md

 docker-compose up --build
 ```

-The awsers will get printed in your console.
+The anwsers will get printed in your console.

 ### Structure